-Timor-Leste has a population of around 1.1 million which is growing at an estimated average rate of 2.4 per cent per year.
+Timor-Leste has a population of around 1.2 million.
 The official languages of Timor-Leste are Tetum and Portuguese, while English and Indonesian are working languages.
 Approximately 95 per cent of Timorese are Catholic.

 Timor-Leste achieved formal independence on 20 May 2002.
 Timor-Leste's independence resulted from the August 1999 UN-sponsored referendum.

 The first democratic legislative elections were held on 30 August 2001 and over 91 per cent of Timor-Leste's eligible voters elected a Constituent Assembly.
 In March 2002, the Constituent Assembly approved Timor-Leste's Constitution (based on the Portuguese model).

 Timor-Leste’s head of state is a directly elected President with limited executive power.
 The Prime Minister is the head of government and is formally appointed by the President.
 Usually, the Prime Minister will be the leader of the political party that can form a majority or majority coalition in the unicameral national parliament.

 The current Prime Minister and leader of the Fretilin party, Dr. Mari bin Amude Alkatiri, was appointed the head of the Seventh Constitutional Government on 15 September 2017, following parliamentary elections on 22 July 2017.
 Dr Alkatiri has formed a minority coalition government with the Democratic Party (PD).
 Mr Francisco “Lu’Olo” Guterres was inaugurated as President on 20 May 2017 following elections in March.